-Lawmakers act to avert shutdown, buying time for COVID talks
+Lawmakers act to avert shutdown, buying time for virus talks

 The bipartisan negotiating group — led by Democratic Sen. Joe Manchin of West Virginia and GOP Sens.
 Susan Collins of Maine and Lisa Murkowski of Alaska, among others — is seeking to rally lawmakers behind a $908 billion framework that includes a $300-per-week pandemic jobless benefit and $160 billion for states and local governments.
 It is more generous than a plan assembled by McConnell but far smaller than a wish list assembled by House Democrats.

-Details leaked Wednesday on less controversial elements of their plan, including a four-month extension of jobless benefits set to expire at the end of the month, $300 billion for “paycheck protection” subsidies for struggling businesses, funding for vaccines and testing, and a host of smaller items like aid to transit systems, the Postal Service and health care providers.
+Details leaked Wednesday on less controversial elements of their plan, including a four-month extension of jobless benefits set to expire at the end of the month, $300 billion for “paycheck protection” subsidies for struggling businesses, funding for vaccines and testing, and a host of smaller items like aid to transit systems, the U.S. Postal Service and health care providers.

-Negotiations continue on a hotly contested liability shield from COVID-related lawsuits brought against businesses, universities and others that have reopened during the pandemic.
+Negotiations continue on a hotly contested liability shield from COVID-19-related lawsuits brought against businesses, universities and others that have reopened during the pandemic.
 The liability issue is regarded as a key to an eventual agreement that would pair the business relief with a $160 billion state and local aid package sought by Democrats.

 “Right now we’re targeting struggling families, failing businesses, health care workers and we don’t have a stimulus check to every single person, regardless of need,” said Collins.